We look forward to welcoming you to the Open House.

 Before your visit, we recommend that you watch this video about why we build temples and how our worship here brings comfort and peace to our lives.
 Many of the questions you may have during your tour are answered throughout the video.
 Coming prepared will elevate your temple tour and improve your overall experience.

 Washington D.C.
 Temple Visitors' Center

-We invite you to return after the Open House has concluded.
-The Washington D.C.
-Temple Visitors’ Center will reopen to the public Friday, June 17, and will be open from 9:00 AM to 9:00 PM.
-The visitors’ center hosts free tours, performances, and events year-round.
-Activities are free of charge and open to the public.
+The center will reopen to the public Friday, June 17 daily from 9:00 AM to 9:00 PM.
+The center is open year-round with exhibits, activities, and events that are family friendly, free of charge, and open to the public.

 Temple Rededication Concert

 Join the Washington D.C.
 Temple Choir for a special concert commemorating the temple rededication!
 The concert is free and no ticket is required.
 All are welcome!

 This sacred building was often called the “Mormon Temple.”
 However, in 2018, the Prophet and President of the Church, Russell M. Nelson, offered correction to any inaccurate name of The Church of Jesus Christ of Latter-day Saints, including improper reference to the “Mormon Church.”
 Mormon was a great prophet, whom we honor, but the Church was named after our Savior Jesus Christ.
 The correct name of the Church is: The Church of Jesus Christ of Latter-day Saints.
 Thus, the proper name of the Temple is the “Washington D.C.
 Temple of The Church of Jesus Christ of Latter-day Saints.”

 The reference to “saints” in the name of the Church references the Apostle Paul’s use for people who try to follow Jesus Christ’s teachings.